san-sei/documents/content/en/docs/integration-guides/hybrid-azure-ad.md

 ```

 **Warning:** _If your password has expired, signing in with FIDO is blocked.
 The expectation is that users reset their passwords before they can log in by using FIDO._

+### Multiforest and multidomain scenarios
+The Azure AD Kerberos Server object is represented in Azure AD as a _KerberosDomain_ object.
+Each on-premises Active Directory domain is represented as a single _KerberosDomain_ object in Azure AD.

+For example, let's say that your organization has an Active Directory forest with two domains, ```example.com``` and ```example2.com```.
+If you choose to allow Azure AD to issue Kerberos TGTs for the entire forest, there are two KerberosDomain objects in Azure AD, one KerberosDomain object for ```example.com``` and the other for ```example2.com```.
+If you have multiple Active Directory forests, there is one KerberosDomain object for each domain in each forest.

+Follow the instructions in [Create a Kerberos Server object](#create-a-kerberos-server-object) in each domain and forest in your organization that contains Azure AD users.

 ### What can I do if I'm unable to use the FIDO security key immediately after I create a hybrid Azure AD-joined machine?